souradipp76/MM-PoE/README.md

 ### Running Experiments

-For running experiments with MM-PoE on large datasets, follow the instructions below.
+For running experiments with MM-PoE on large datasets, first clone the repository in your local, go to the repository directory and follow the instructions below.

 Install dependencies:
 ```